CartoDB/carto-vl/docs/guides/06-aggregations.md

 ## Aggregating data

-In this guide you will explore a set of functions called **aggregations**, that allow you to extract different values from your datasets by considering either the whole set of features (*global aggregations*),just the ones displayed in the current map extent (*viewport aggregations*) or those derived from spatial aggregations (*cluster aggregations*).
+In this guide you will explore a set of functions called **aggregations**, that allow you to extract different values from your datasets by considering either the whole set of features (*global aggregations*), just the ones displayed in the current map extent (*viewport aggregations*) or those derived from spatial aggregations (*cluster aggregations*).

 ### Global aggregations